 Making a change like this is not easy.
 Thankfully, we are far from alone as we seek to obey God.
 We have the continued help of the Scriptures and the Holy Spirit.
 The awesome thing is God works in us!
 (Philippians 2:13, Hebrews 13:20-21) Some of us may also be able to avail ourselves to another source of help, our husbands.
 I recommend being ready to hear from your husband as you seek to submit to him as to the Lord in everything.

 It can work both ways too, where you both turn to each other for feedback, encouragement from the Scriptures, confession, and forgiveness.
 I have found it very helpful to have my husband’s help in my submission.
 He has reminded me of relevant verses and been ready to forgive me when I fail.
 I know this may not seem like a good idea to some wives for lots of different reasons.
 I am sensitive to that and would love to go through them, but I request that we lay that aside for a while for the sake of the wives who can turn to this source.
 I do not want to fail to mention this for those who could benefit by it.

 Don’t Expect to Be Perfect But Do Expect God’s Provision

 Beginning to follow your husband’s leadership does not mean you will do it perfectly from now on.
 Trust me.
 I know.
 I have been walking in this life for many years, and I still struggle sometimes.
-Things definitely got easier, and I became more consistent over time.
+Things have definitely gotten easier, and I have become more consistent over time.
 But my submission does still falter.
 It happens for different reasons including fear, selfishness, and contention due to those pesky hormones.
 When it happens, hopefully before too much discord, I inevitably return to what I have seen in God’s word.
 I am fully convicted and persuaded from the Bible that submitting in everything to my husband is God’s will for me.
 So, I confess my sinfulness to God and my husband and submit.